 Know Before You Go

-The museum is found in the General Research Laboratory (GRL) building, near the Volk Gymnasium on the edge of campus.
+Mines Museum is located in the General Research Laboratory (GRL) building, near the Volk Gymnasium on the edge of campus.